What is a GMAT Waiver and How Does it Influence the MBA Application Process?

 Academic History

 Another determinant in assessing applicants for GMAT waivers is education.
-Academic history requirements and preferences range from undergraduate academic performance (i.e., GPA) to additional coursework and certifications, and even advanced degrees.
+Academic history requirements and preferences range from undergraduate academic performance (GPA) to additional coursework and certifications, and even advanced degrees.

-Eight schools consider outstanding undergraduate academic performance at accredited universities when granting waiver requests, and four of them impose minimum GPA thresholds, which range from 2.8 to 3.4.
-Two schools also consider the “rigor” of undergraduate programs.
+Some schools consider outstanding undergraduate academic performance at accredited universities when granting waiver requests, and some of them impose minimum GPA thresholds, which range from 2.8 to 3.4.

 Applicants with GPA scores below the requirements may be required to submit GMAT or GRE scores.
-Many schools use GMAT or GRE scores as a proxy for validating a candidate’s quantitative ability, which is why five schools of the 12 studied consider or specifically require evidence of prior quantitative coursework before they grant waivers.
-Those schools include Johns Hopkins University, the University of Delaware, UNC, and GW.
+Many schools use GMAT or GRE scores as a proxy for validating a candidate’s quantitative ability, which is why several schools consider or specifically require evidence of prior quantitative coursework before they grant waivers.

-Pepperdine and Johns Hopkins both require specific quantitative coursework such as statistics, finance, or quantitative microeconomics before granting waivers.
-Pepperdine University even requires that students have degrees in quantitative economics or science, engineering, technology or mathematics (STEM) disciplines, or a B or above in quantitative university coursework like calculus or statistics.
+Some require specific quantitative coursework such as statistics, finance, or quantitative microeconomics before granting waivers.
+Some may even require that students have degrees in quantitative economics or science, engineering, technology, or mathematics (STEM) disciplines or a B or above in quantitative university coursework like calculus or statistics.
 Additionally, many schools consider advanced degrees when evaluating waiver requests.

 Professional Certifications

 Professional certifications are important to some schools.
-Four schools consider Certified Public Accountant (CPA), Certified Financial Analyst (CFA) and similar licenses when awarding waivers.
-Curiously, in the sample, three of those four were also private institutions.
+Some schools consider Certified Public Accountant (CPA), Certified Financial Analyst (CFA), and similar licenses when awarding waivers.

 GMAT Waivers as Incentives

-Although many do not think about the marketing component to the application process, it is true that many schools use GMAT waivers to entice candidates towards applying, as is shown on many MBA program web pages where “No GMAT” prominently displayed.
+Although many do not think about the marketing component of the application process, many schools indeed use GMAT waivers to entice candidates towards applying, as is shown on many MBA program web pages where “No GMAT” is prominently displayed.

-As a final note, four online MBA schools that were not part of the original sample—American University, Northeastern University, and Ohio University—have no entrance exam requirements.
+As a final note, many online MBA schools have no entrance exam requirements.
 In these cases, the schools dispense with the need for applicants to request waivers, focusing strictly on evaluations based on several years of quality work experience and prior academic performance.

 Douglas Mark